Nominations are now open and close on 15 October 2023

-This Lectureship recognises early career researchers, within 10 years of their PhD, who have made a significant contribution in the area of atomic spectrometry, in their independent academic career.
+This Lectureship recognises early career researchers, within 10 years of their PhD, who have made a significant contribution in the area of atomic spectrometry, in their independent academic career:

-- This award is presented annually.
+- It is presented annually

 - The recipient of this award receives the opportunity to present a lecture at a leading international meeting and a contribution of up to £2,000 to cover associated travel and accommodation costs.
-They will also be offered free RSC membership for one year.
+They will also be offered free RSC membership for one year

-Our latest award winner 2022
+Our latest winner 2024

-Read some of Professor Gundlach-Graham's JAAS articles:
+Read some of Dr Van Acker's JAAS articles:

 See all previous winners